 De Onlanden gets new weirs to prevent flooding

 Work began this week on the expansion of the De Onlanden water storage facility.
-Commissioned by the Noorderzijlvest Water Authority, contractor Oosterhuis is building two new weirs at Hooiweg.
-The existing Doolhof weir at Peizerdiep will also be modified.
+Commissioned by the Noorderzijlvest Water Authority, contractor Oosterhuis is building two new weirs Hooiweg.
+The existing Doolhofstuw weir at Peizerdiep is also being modified.
 The work will continue until spring 2026.
 Additional measures and nature conservation measures will follow.
 The entire expansion will be completed in 2027.

 Len van Rosmalen, Director of Water Systems and Water Safety at the Noorderzijlvest Water Authority:

-“We have gone through an intensive process with our regional partners to get to this point.
+“We have gone through an intensive process together with our regional partners to reach this point.
 Thanks to the cooperation with other authorities, consultants, and nature organizations, we are now able to take this step.
 De Onlanden is a unique area where nature and water management go hand in hand.
 It is very important that both functions remain in balance.
-By increasing the water storage capacity from 7.5 to 12.7 million cubic meters of water, we are building a future in which we keep our feet dry and give nature space.”
+By balancing lake the capacity of the balancing lake from 7.5 to 12.7 million cubic meters of water, we are building a future in which we keep our feet dry and give nature space.”

 Smart water management

 Adrie Masteling, operations manager at Oosterhuis: "We have started with the northern weir.
-We will then continue with the southern weir and the Doolhof weir.
-The work on the weirs will be completed in the spring of 2026.
+We will then continue with the southern weir and the Doolhofstuw.
+The work on the weirs completed in the spring of 2026.
 We are delighted with this contract for Noorderzijlvest.
-We have also worked on De Onlanden in the past.
-We feel a close connection, because in 2012, when the water storage facility was almost ready, we had a lot of flooding here.
-We worked through the night to lower a quay so that the water storage facility could fill up.
+We have also previously worked on De Onlanden.
+We feel a close connection, because in 2012, when the balancing lake was balancing lake ready, we had a lot of flooding here.
+We worked through the night to lower a quay so that the balancing lake could fill balancing lake .
 So we know why we are doing this."

-Impression of the location of the new weirs and the Doolhof weir.
+Impression of the location of the new weirs the Doolhof dam.

 Follow-up measures and attention to nature